tomi-font/moot/notes/backlog.md

-- Replace manual bitfields with std::bitset.

 - Review how the ComponentGroups are created/referred to.

 - Scale things according to real world values.

 - Update SFML to 2.6.

-- Switch to CMake.

 - Switch to using C++ modules.